 What Is Catalase?

-Catalase is at the heart of this discussion.
 Catalase is an enzyme that breaks down hydrogen peroxide (H2O2).
 So what's catalase got to do with gray hair?
-Well, as we get older, we might make less of this enzyme.
+As we get older, we might make less of this enzyme.
 As catalase levels fall in hair follicles, hydrogen peroxide levels build up.
-Depending on the amount of hydrogen peroxide present, this can cause hair to turn gray or white.
+This can cause hair to turn gray or white.

 Do Catalase Supplements Work?

-I honestly have my doubts about these types of supplements.
+I have my doubts about these types of supplements.
 The main reason is catalase – because it's an enzyme, – is likely broken down during digestion.
-This means little to no catalase makes it into the blood or to the hair follicles.
+This means little – if any – makes it into the blood or to the hair follicles.

 What Is PseudoCatalase?

-Pseudocatalase (also called PC-KUS) is a cream that is applied to the skin which research suggests can help restore skin pigment in people who have vitiligo.
+Pseudocatalase (also called PC-KUS) is a cream that is applied to the skin.
+Research suggests the cream can help restore skin pigment in people who have vitiligo.
 Vitiligo is a rare disorder that causes patches of skin to lose their pigment and appear lighter.
-Those with vitilago have been found to have very high levels of hydrogen peroxide and low levels of the catalase enzyme.
+Those with vitiligo have been found to have very high levels of hydrogen peroxide and low levels of the catalase enzyme.

-The idea here is the PC-KUS cream reduces levels of hydrogen peroxide (H2O2) in the skin.
-The website for pseudocatalase also mentions it might also improve defense against elevated H2O2 by supplementing catalase that's no longer made naturally.
+The idea is the PC-KUS cream reduces levels of hydrogen peroxide (H2O2) in the skin.

 Pseudocatalase comes in two different types: